dmbarbour/glas/docs/GlasCLI.md

 ### Module System Tooling

+        glas --module Operation

 This should be extra tooling to discover modules and to debug modules.

-        glas --module Operation

 Useful operations:

 * *list Filters* - scan the configuration then print a list of available modules.
 The default might include the module name and a short text description.
 Filters could allow for restricting the scan and controlling which annotations are displayed.
 * *check ModuleName* - pass/fail for compiling a module without running it.
 Will print any compile-time log messages.
-* *deps ModuleName* - print transitive dependencies of a module in detail.
+* *deps ModuleName* - print transitive dependencies of a module in exacting detail.
 * *test Filters* - run tests on modules in the module system
 * *help* - describe available operations

 ### Cache Tooling

-Provide some user access and control to what is being stored for performance.

         glas --cache Operation

+Provide users some visibility and control for what is stored for performance.
 Useful operations:

 * *debug Filters* - describe what is held in cache
 * *clear Filters* - delete the cache or perhaps parts of it (e.g. DVCS, files)